Forensic Nursing Programs

 1. Texas A&M University Health Science Center

-The Texas A&M University Health Science Center’s MSN in Forensic Nursing requires the completion of certain on-campus clinical portions of 45-hours, however, the rest of the forensic nurse program can be completed online.
-Forensic MSN programs are intended for students interested in pursuing specialized nursing careers.
+The Texas A&M University Health Science Center’s MSN in Forensic Nursing requires the completion of certain on-campus clinical portions of 45 hours.
+However, students can complete the rest of this forensic nursing education online.
+Forensic MSN programs are for students interested in pursuing specialized nursing careers.
 The forensic nurse program requires students to complete 36 credit hours in six semesters.
 Forensic nursing graduates are prepared to care for those impacted by a criminal event that ends in trauma, or even death.

 2. University of Alabama at Birmingham

-The University of Alabama at Birmingham’s MSN Advanced Forensic Nurse (AFN subspecialty focuses upon the responsibilities of an forensic nurse.
+The University of Alabama at Birmingham’s MSN Advanced Forensic Nurse (AFN subspecialty focuses on the responsibilities of a forensic nurse.
 UAB’s on-campus Forensic Nursing program requires the completion of two courses to receive the AFN certificate.
-Certificate graduates are prepared for careers as an administrative leader and/or as a medical forensic practical application expert.
-Forensic Nursing Certificate Programs require certificate applicants to hold an unencumbered nursing license in the state in which they choose to finish their course practicum.
+Certificate graduates are prepared for careers as administrative leaders or as medical forensic practical application experts.
+Certificate programs for forensic nurses require applicants to hold an unencumbered nursing license in the state in which they choose to finish their course practicum.

 Degree: MSN – Forensic subspecialty